prewired/prewired.github.io/_pages/child-protection-policy.md

 ## Supervision
 * A Duty Mentor is designated for each weekly session.
 The Duty Mentor is responsible for the safe running of the session and must hold Disclosure Scotland.
-*Prewired is attended by mentors from local universities, companies and community groups.
-All mentors hold PVG Disclosure Scotland.
+* Prewired is attended by mentors from local universities, companies and community groups.
+All mentors are required to hold PVG Disclosure Scotland.
 * Prewired session activities are normally confined to a single open space and no child will be unsupervised at any time.
 In instances where more than one space is used, at least two Disclosed mentors will be present in each space at all times.
 * Parents must accompany children under 11 years old.
 * New attendees are met and welcomed by a mentor who will help them to get started on a project that interests them.